ansible/ansible/docsite/rst/modules_extra.rst

 Popular "extras" modules may be promoted to core modules over time.

-The source for these modules is hosted on GitHub in the `ansible-modules-extras <http://github.com/ansible/ansible-modules-extras>`_ repo.
+The source for these modules is hosted on GitHub in the `ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>`_ repo.

-If you believe you have found a bug in an extras module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible-modules-extras <http://github.com/ansible/ansible-modules-extras>`_ to see if a bug has already been filed.
+If you believe you have found a bug in an extras module and are already running the latest stable or development version of Ansible, first look in the `issue tracker at github.com/ansible/ansible <http://github.com/ansible/ansible/issues>`_ to see if a bug has already been filed.
 If not, we would be grateful if you could file one.

 Should you have a question rather than a bug report, inquiries are welcome on the `ansible-project google group <https://groups.google.com/forum/#!forum/ansible-project>`_